 Nappy sacks are handy for disposing of used nappies, but they pose a hazard to children.
-To avoid danger of suffocation and choking, always keep nappy sacks and other plastic bags and wrappings away from babies and young children.
+To avoid danger of suffocation and choking, always keep nappy sacks, dog poo bags, food caddy bags and other plastic bags and wrappings away from babies and young children.

-Hair straighteners - young children's skin is 15 times thinner than adults' skin.
+Hair straighteners - young children's skin is much thinner than adults' skin.
 This means they can suffer painful burns more easily.
 To avoid the danger of serious burns and fire, turn hair straighteners off at the plug as soon as you've finished using them.
 Put them in a safe place to cool down out of the reach of children.

 Blind cords - children can easily get blind cords caught around their necks and become unable to free themselves.
-Tieup cords out of the reach of children using a cord shortener or cleat.
+Tie-up cords out of the reach of children using a cord shortener or cleat.
 Don't place a child's cot, bed, highchair, playpen or items of furniture near a window blind.
 For further information visit pha.site/blind-cord-safety